readthelod/readthelod.github.io/reading-clubs.md

 #### Next Reading club 📕

 We are thrilled to announce our return after a brief hiatus!
-During this time, we have been diligently working behind the scenes to bring you Read The LOD-Summer-of-Linked-Research-Data!
+During this time, we have been diligently working behind the scenes to bring you **Read The LOD-Summer-of-Linked-Research-Data**!
 We are delighted to inform you that we have secured the participation of not one, but **TWO** exceptional guests to join us.